 A specialist stream exploring successful governance for co-operatives, this forum is geared towards secretaries of co-operatives and those involved in corporate administration and governance.

 This forum enables those responsible for HR - whether dedicated HR professionals or managers with HR responsibilities - to share innovation and learning from industry experts.
-This year's HR stream is set to the themes of diversity and inclusion.
 Speakers and session titles are outlined as below.
-Expanded details on the sessions to follow.
+Expanded details on these sessions to follow.

-Inclusive Leadership - Sharon Pegg, Northern Powerhouse Consulting Ltd
+An introduction to employee well-being - Sharon Pegg, Northern Powerhouse Consulting

 Members are the lifeblood of co-operatives.
 From campaigning to recruitment and from retention to participation, this stream is all about effectively engaging with members.